In Brief

 Cost Structure Volatility

-Energy costs for these workloads differ materially from traditional IT infrastructure.
+Energy costs for AI workloads differ materially from traditional IT infrastructure.
 Advanced model training can consume megawatt-hours per session, making electricity a first-order cost component.

 As constraints tighten and data centres compete for finite capacity, power pricing for high-consumption users will likely diverge from general commercial rates.

-Sophisticated operators respond with long-term PPAs and co-located renewable generation—the model evident in Amazon's commitments.
+Sophisticated operators respond with long-term PPAs and co-located renewable generation, the model evident in Amazon’s commitments.
+Organisations without comparable procurement strategies face increasing cost uncertainty.

 Regulatory Compliance Complexity